Siege of Port Arthur: Siege

-Nogi attempted yet another mass "human wave" assault on 203 Meter Hill on October 29, 1904, which, if successful, was intended to be a present for the Meiji Emperor's birthday.
-However, aside from seizing some minor fortifications, the attack failed after six days of hand-to-hand combat, leaving Nogi with the deaths of an additional 124 officers and 3611 soldiers to report to his Emperor instead of a victory.
+Nogi attempted yet another mass "human wave" assault on 203 Meter Hill on October 29, 1904, intending the hill to be a present for the Meiji Emperor's birthday.
+However, aside from seizing some minor fortifications, the attack failed after six days of hand-to-hand combat, leaving Nogi with the deaths of an additional 124 officers and 3,611 men and no victory.

 The onset of winter did little to slow the intensity of the battle.
-Nogi received additional reinforcements from Japan, including 18 more Armstrong 11 in howitzers, which were manhandled from the railway by teams of 800 soldiers along an eight-mile (13 km) long narrow gauge track that had been laid expressly for that purpose.
+Nogi received additional reinforcements from Japan, including 18 more Armstrong 11 in howitzers, which were manhandled from the railway by teams of 800 soldiers along an eight-mile (13 km)-long narrow gauge track that had been laid expressly for that purpose.
 These howitzers were added to the 450 other guns already in place.
 One innovation of the campaign was the centralization of the Japanese fire control, with the artillery batteries connected to the field headquarters by miles of telephone lines.

 Now well aware that the Russian Baltic Fleet was on its way, the Japanese Imperial Headquarters fully understood the necessity of destroying what Russian ships were still serviceable at Port Arthur.
 It thus became essential that 203 Meter Hill be captured without further delay, and political pressure began to mount for Nogi's replacement.